Policies and Procedures

 - If an individual who ordinarily would participate in the administration or disposition of a complaint files a complaint or becomes involved in a case as a Respondent or witness, the University will assign alternate individual(s) to participate in the administration and/or disposition of the case.

 - The investigation shall be concluded within 90 calendar days of the filing of the complaint, if practicable.
 If additional time is required, the investigator shall notify the Complainant and the Respondent in writing, prior to the 90th day, of the reason an extension is required and the expected length of time needed to conclude the investigation.
 Extensions may be renewed if necessary.

 - After the investigation is concluded, the investigator will review and evaluate all the information gathered and shall prepare an investigative Report.
 The Report shall include a summary of the complaint, a description of the investigation including the information compiled, and a recommendation regarding whether a violation of University policies prohibiting discrimination, harassment or retaliation occurred.

 - The Dean, Director or Vice President shall consider the Report and any written comments submitted by the Complainant and Respondent and, within 21 calendar days after receipt of the materials shall prepare a written Final Determination (“Final Determination”).
 The Final Determination shall state whether a University policy prohibiting discrimination, harassment or retaliation was violated and shall address whether remedial measures will be taken and/or disciplinary action will be pursued.
-The Final Determination shall be forwarded to Equal Opportunity Programs who shall send the Final Determination to the Complainant and Respondent.
+The Final Determination shall be forwarded to the Equal Opportunity Office who shall send the Final Determination to the Complainant and Respondent.